nom-tam-fits/nom-tam-fits/src/site/markdown/intro.md

 ## Using the Header

 The metadata that describes the FITS files contents is stored in the headers of each HDU.
 There are two basic ways to access these data.
-If you are not concerned with the internal organization of the header you can get values from the header using the getXXXValue methods.
-To set values use the addValue method.
-E.g.,  to find out the telescope used you might want to know the value of the TELESCOP key.
+If you are not concerned with the internal organization of the header you can get values from the header using the `getXXXValue` methods.
+To set values use the `addValue` method.

+To find out the telescope used you might want to know the value of the `TELESCOP` key.

+     Fits f = new Fits('img.fits')
+     Header header = f.getHDU(0).getHeader();
-     String telescope =
+     String telescope =  header.getStringValue(“TELESCOP”);
-        Fits.getHDU(0).getHeader().getStringValue(“TELESCOP”);

 Or if we want to know the RA of the center of the image:

-     double ra = hdr.getDoubleValue(“CRVAL1”);
+     double ra = header.getDoubleValue(“CRVAL1”);

-where hdr is a Header object.
 [The FITS WCS convention  is being used here.
 For typical images the central coordinates are in the pair of keys, CRVAL1 and CRVAL2 and our example assumes an Equatorial coordinate system.]

 Perhaps we have a FITS file where the RA was not originally known, or for which we’ve just found a correction.

 To add or change the RA we use:

-    hdr.addValue(“CRVAL1”, updatedRA, “Corrected RA”);
+    header.addValue(“CRVAL1”, updatedRA, “Corrected RA”);

 The second argument is our new RA.
 The third is a comment field that will also be written to that header.

 If you are writing files, it’s often desirable to organize the header and include copious comments and history records.
 This is most easily accomplished using a header Cursor and using the HeaderCard.

      Cursor c = header.iterator();

 returns a cursor object that points to the first card of the header.
-We have prev() and next() methods that allow us to move through the header, and add() and delete() methods to add new records.
-The methods of HeaderCard allow us to manipulate the entire current card as a single string or broken down into keyword, value and comment components.
+We have `prev()` and `next()` methods that allow us to move through the header, and `add()` and `delete()` methods to add new records.
+The methods of `HeaderCard` allow us to manipulate the entire current card as a single string or broken down into keyword, value and comment components.
 Comment and history header cards can be created and added to the header.

 For tables much of the metadata describes individual columns.
-There are a set of setTableMeta() methods that can be used to help organize these as a user wishes.
+There are a set of `setTableMeta()` methods that can be used to help organize these as the user wishes.

 ## Special issues